InfiniteAICreations/awesome-aigc-related-articles/README.md

 ## LLM (Large Language Model)
 - [The Busy Person's Introduction to Large Language Models](https://ppaolo.substack.com/p/introduction-to-large-language-models-llms): This article is a brief introduction to Large Language Models (LLMs).
+- [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/): This article use illustration to introduction the Transformer.